Pormpey 0 Orient 3 - Neil Allen's verdict: Where on earth do Blues go from here?

 The absence of a sponsors' man of the match announcement had a logical explanation - they refused to nominate one.

-The table of 10 representing natch sponsors Bordon-based business Silent Air & Sea reached unanimous agreement that nobody was deserving of the accolade against Leyton Orient.
+The table of 10 representing match sponsors Bordon-based business Silent Air & Sea reached unanimous agreement that nobody was deserving of the accolade against Leyton Orient.

 Instead, they informed host Alan Knight that the Fratton faithful or a Leyton Orient player was their preference.
 Neither selection was rubber stamped by the club.